aptfury/blakecreates-sample1/README.md

 # blakecreates-sample1 - Hair Salon
 A fake Hair Salon website as a sample to show clients.
 Currently WIP.
+[Live Preview](https://unique-conkies-2b8d7b.netlify.app/)

 ###### To Do List
 - [x] Outline layout for hair salon